On the absence of shock waves and vacuum birefringence in Born--Infeld electrodynamics: Conclusion

+To investigate the problem with the Born--Infeld Lagrangian, we have extended our previous study of linearly polarized beams to the more general case of nonlinearly polarized beams (i.e. ${\bf E}\cdot{\bf B}\neq0$, where the term $\mathfrak{G}^2$ is non--vanishing).
+We have also investigated the extraordinary wave propagation.
+We have assumed the simplest generalization of our setup in order to solve the field equations and investigate the nonlinear wave evolution.
 We have added weak linear amplitude corrections and have linearized the coefficients to study the singularity formation.
 We have obtained a set of three equations for two variables ($a_{z}(x,t)$ and $b_{y}(x,t)$) together with a free given function $a_{y}(t)$.
 We have shown that the field equations for Born--Infeld decouple and can be solved, which is one of the main results of this paper.

 Further, we have analyzed the equations by the method of characteristics.
 This has enabled us to discuss the possible shock wave development and to analyze the direction of motion of the resulting waves.
 The set of equations consists of two types: the type I equation is the nonlinear wave equation and the type II equations are the nonlinear wave equations with non-zero right hand side.
 The equations contain information about the ordinary and extraordinary waves in the vacuum.
 The equation of type I corresponds to the ordinary wave, the type II equations with $a_{y}$ on the right hand side correspond to the development of the extraordinary wave.
-The waves propagate in the same direction thanks to the absence of birefringence in the Born--Infeld electrodynamics, but with different phase velocities.

 Through the analysis of shock wave development by the method of characteristics we have found the following properties: